 Shaping the gluten free / grain free roti

 You can choose to leave the edges as is or you can use a pizza cutter to make them round.
-For this post I wanted the finish product to be as close to perfection as possible but when I am making them at home, for myself, I leave them as is.
-Because I really don't have time to cut edges into perfection when I am juggling three busy children.
-After making the edges neat I rolled them together with my rolling pin just before placing the gluten free roti on my hot tawa/skillet.
+For this post I wanted the finished product to be as close to perfection as possible but when I am making them at home, for myself, I leave them as is.
+Because I really don’t have time to cut edges into perfection when I am juggling three busy children.
+After making the edges neat I rolled them together with my rolling pin just before placing the gluten free roti on my hot tawah/skillet.

 Cooking the roti